-I currently offer evening appointments on weekdays.
-There is some flexibility in this and I may be able to accommodate one-off appointments outside of my usual times: please contact me to discuss your requirements.
+I currently offer day and evening appointments on Mondays and Tuesdays There is some flexibility in this and I may be able to accommodate one-off appointments outside of my usual times: please contact me to discuss your requirements.

 Q. How often will we meet?